List of State Protected Monuments in Gujarat

 This is a list of State Protected Monuments as officially reported by and available through the website of the Archaeological Survey of India in the Indian state Gujarat.
-It also includes new monuments added by Gujarat State Archeology and Museums Department on its website.
+It also includes new monuments added by Gujarat State Archaeology and Museums Department on its website.

 The monument identifier is a combination of the abbreviation of the subdivision of the list (state, ASI circle) and the numbering as published on the website of the ASI.
 366 State Protected Monuments have been recognized by the ASI in Gujarat.
 Besides the State Protected Monuments, also the Monuments of National Importance in this state might be relevant.

+This list is incomplete as SL NO. S-GJ-59, 319 are missing.